 - Choose the right metrics (not vanity metrics)

-- Differentiate between lead gen, eComm, & SaaS
+- Sort out lead gen, eComm, and SaaS

 - Optimize user experience with color & design